 Use the beaters to mash the bananas.
 There is no need to get something else dirty.

-My measuring cup for this recipe (and almost all my recipes) is a simple, straight-sided coffee mug, like this one (mine doesn’t have Snoopy on it).
+My measuring cup for this recipe (and almost all my recipes) is a simple, straight-sided coffee mug, the kind that normally has something political or slightly impolite written on it.
 I just guesstimate where the half and quarter marks would be.
 There is no need to get a number of cups dirty for this recipe.

-The best way to portion the cupcake batter into the patty pans is to use a 1/4 cup measure.
+The best way to portion the cupcake batter into the patty pans is to use a measuring cup for a 1/4 cup.
 This is almost always the right amount and it ensures that the cupcakes are all the same size.

 Peter eats a banana for breakfast each workday.
 Miss M and I do not have a set number of bananas that we eat each day or even each week.
 So when we do the grocery shopping, we get enough for Peter plus one or two.